wafaajaunnoo/solving-a-CSP/problem-formulation.md

 3. Donald Knuth's Dancing Links algorithm with Algorithm X

 ## 2.1 Quasigroup Existence Problem
-A Latin square of dimension m is an order m quasigroup.
+A Latin square of dimension $m$ is an order $m$ quasigroup.
 This is a multiplication table using the notation $m \times m$ where each element appears exactly once in each row and column.
 A set and a binary multiplication operator $ \times $ defined over this set can both be used to specify a quasigroup.
 The existence or non-existence of quasigroups with extra attributes and a specific size is determined by quasigroup existence issues.
 Given we have 2 relations, \*321 and \*312 by $a \*321 b = c$ iff $c\*b=a$ and $a \*312 b = c$ iff $b\*c=a$, we can formulate 3 QEP with different levels of complexities:

 ### 2.1.1 QEP 1
-At this stage, the problem is of order m quasigroups for which if $a*b=c$, $a*b=c*d$ and $a *321 b = c *321 d$ then $a=c$ and $b=d$.
+At this stage, the problem is of order $m$ quasigroups for which if $a*b=c$, $a*b=c*d$ and $a *321 b = c *321 d$ then $a=c$ and $b=d$.

 #### 2.1.1.1 Constraints
-1. Each element must appear precisely once in each row and column in order for the quasigroup to conform to the basic features of a Latin square (a quasigroup of order 'm').
+1. Each element must appear precisely once in each row and column in order for the quasigroup to conform to the basic features of a Latin square (a quasigroup of order '$m$').
 2. $a * b = c$ <!--The result of the multiplication operation between any two elements 'a' and 'b' should equal 'c'-->
 3. $a * b = c * d$ <!--If 'a * b' equals 'c', then 'a * b' must also equal 'c * d'.-->
 4. $a * 321 b = c * 321 d$ <!--If 'a * 321 b' equals 'c', then 'a * 321 b' must also equal 'c * 321 d'.-->

 #### 2.1.1.1 Objectives
-The main goal of the QG1 issue is to identify an order 'm' quasigroup that complies with the aforementioned restrictions.
+The main goal of the QG1 issue is to identify an order $m$ quasigroup that complies with the aforementioned restrictions.
 The general objective is to produce a quasigroup with components occurring precisely once in each row and column and a multiplication operation that meets the requirements.

 ### 2.1.2 QEP 2
-At this stage, the problem is of order m quasigroups for which if $a*b=c*d$ and $a *312 b = c *312 d$ then $a=c$ and $b=d$.
+At this stage, the problem is of order $m$ quasigroups for which if $a*b=c*d$ and $a *312 b = c *312 d$ then $a=c$ and $b=d$.

 #### 2.1.2.1 Constraints
 In addition to the characteristics of _QEP 1_, additional limitations are introduced: